Concubinage: Medieval and modern Judaism

 Certain Jewish thinkers, such as Maimonides, believed that concubines were strictly reserved for royal leadership and thus that a commoner may not have a concubine.
 Indeed, such thinkers argued that commoners may not engage in any type of sexual relations outside of a marriage.
 Maimonides was not the first Jewish thinker to criticise concubinage.
 For example, Leviticus Rabbah severely condemns the custom.
 Other Jewish thinkers, such as Nahmanides, Samuel ben Uri Shraga Phoebus, and Jacob Emden, strongly objected to the idea that concubines should be forbidden.
 Despite these prohibitions, concubinage remained widespread among Jewish households of the Ottoman empire and resembled the practice among the Muslim households.

 In the Hebrew of the contemporary State of Israel, pilegesh is often used as the equivalent of the English word "mistress"—i.e., the female partner in extramarital relations—regardless of legal recognition.
 Attempts have been initiated to popularise pilegesh as a form of premarital, non-marital or extramarital relationship (which, according to the perspective of the enacting person(s), is permitted by Jewish law).

 Concubinage and slavery

 In some context, the institution of concubinage diverged from a free quasi-marital cohabitation to the extent that it was forbidden to a free woman to be involved in a concubinage and the institution was reserved only to slaves.
 This type of concubinage was practiced in patriarchal cultures throughout history.
 Many societies automatically freed the concubine after she had a child.
-According to one study, this was the case in about one-third of slave-holding societies, the most prominent being case of the Muslim world.
 Among societies that did not legally require the manumission of concubines, it was usually done anyway.
 In slave-owning societies, most concubines were slaves, but not all.
-The feature about concubinage that made it attractive to certain men was that the concubine was dependent on the man - she could be sold or punished at the master's will.
+The feature of concubinage that made it attractive to certain men was that the concubine was dependent on the man; she could be sold or punished at the master's will.
 According to Orlando Peterson, slaves taken as concubines would have had a higher level of material comfort than the slaves used in agriculture or in mining.